facebook/react-native-website/docs/getting-started.md

 ### Using a virtual device

-You can see the list of available Android Virtual Devices (AVDs) by opening the "AVD Manager" from within Android Studio.
+If you use Android Studio to open `./AwesomeProject/android`, you can see the list of available Android Virtual Devices (AVDs) by opening the "AVD Manager" from within Android Studio.
 Look for an icon that looks like this:

 ![Android Studio AVD Manager](/react-native/docs/assets/GettingStartedAndroidStudioAVD.png)